ESCSS-labs/ESCSS-ESTest/README.md

 ## What is ESCSS-ESTest?

-ESCSS-ESTest helps you to achieve 100% coverage by taking the potential of TDD and TypeScript.
+ESCSS-ESTest is a runtime testing library inspired by TDD and TypeScript to achieve 100% coverage.

 ## Core Concept - Water Filter